 how to mix together the topping and spread it over the filling

-1. Mix together the wet ingredients in a large bowl, then mix the dry ingredients separately in another large mixing bowl.
+Mix wet and dry ingredients.
+Mix together the wet ingredients in a large bowl, then mix the dry ingredients separately in another large mixing bowl.
+Add the wet to the dry and stir to combine.
+Then add the filling to the prepared baking dish.

-3. Spoon the cobbler topping evenly over to fruit layer.
-This works best by placing small dollops of the batter over the filling then spread with a small off-set spatula.
+Spread topping.
+Spoon the flour mixture cobbler topping evenly over the top of the blueberries filling.
+This works best by placing small dollops of the batter over the blueberry cobbler filling and then spreading with a small off-set spatula.
+Sprinkle with cinnamon sugar and bake until golden brown.

 gluten-free blueberry cobbled in white dish topped with ice cream for serving

-This easy dessert bakes up with a bubbly filling and a cakey/crisp golden topping.
+To serve: This easy dessert bakes up with a bubbly filling and a cakey/crisp golden topping.
 You’ll want to let it cool for 30 minutes before serving.
+Serve this perfect summer dessert with ice cream or whipped cream!

 More Gluten-Free Summer Desserts